EpicCash/epic/README.md

 To build and try out Epic, see the [build docs](doc/build.md).

-To run the Testnet, see the [Running the test net](doc/running.org).
+To run the Testnet, see the tutorial of [how to run the test net](doc/running.org).

 ## Credits